+IAI: None

+1.4

-1. Intermediate Algebra Part II covers systems of equations, radicals, and quadratic equations.
-Credit earned does not count toward any degree, nor does it
+Intermediate Algebra Part II covers systems of equations, radicals, and quadratic equations.
+Credit earned does not count toward any degree, nor does it transfer.

 Prerequisite: MTH 093 with a grade of "C" or higher.

 Credit: 2 semester hours

+Lecture: 2

+Lab: 0

-MTH 096A - Mathematical Literacy for College Students
+MTH 096A -Mathematical Literacy for College Students

-IAI: None Mathematical Literacy for College Students is a one-semester course for non-math and non-science majors integrating numeracy, proportional reasoning, algebraic reasoning, and functions.
+Mathematical Literacy for College Students is a one-semester course for non-math and non-science majors integrating numeracy, proportional reasoning, algebraic reasoning, and functions.
 Students will develop conceptual and procedural tools that support the use of key mathematical concepts in a variety of contexts.
 Throughout the course, college success content will be integrated with mathematical topics.
+This course uses online homework.
 Credit earned does not count toward any degree, nor does it transfer.
-Upon successful completion of the course, students may take MTH 115, MTH 220, or
+Upon successful completion of the course, students may take MTH 115, MTH 220, MTH 093-094, or MTH 0965.

-MTH 096S.
-Prerequisite: MTH 088 and MTH 089, or equivalent, with grades of C or higher in both or appropriate placement score.
+Prerequisite: MTH 088 and MTH 089, OR equivalent, with grades of "C" or higher in both OR appropriate placement score.

-MTH 096S - Combined Beginning and Intermediate Algebra
+MTH 096S -

+Combined Beginning and Intermediate Algebra

-IAI: None Combined Beginning and Intermediate Algebra is
+IAI: None Combined Beginning and Intermediate Algebra is a

-Combined Beginning and Intermediate Algebra is a one-semester course covering both beginning and intermediate algebra.
+one-semester course covering both beginning and intermediate algebra.
 The topics included are real number operations and properties, linear equations and inequalities, graphing, functions, polynomials, factoring, rational expressions, systems of equations, radical expressions, and quadratic equations.
-Credit earned does not count toward any degree, nor does it transfer

-Prerequisite: MTH 088 and MTH 089, or equivalent, with grades of "A" in both OR sufficiently high math placement test score OR consent of instructor.
+Credit earned does not count toward any degree, nor does it transfer.
+Prerequisite: MTH 088 and MTH 089, OR equivalent, with grades of "A" in both OR sufficiently high math placement test score OR consent of instructor.